dbt-labs/docs.getdbt.com/website/docs/reference/resource-configs/athena-configs.md

 Iceberg supports bucketing as hidden partitions.
 Use the `partitioned_by` config to add specific bucketing conditions.

-Iceberg supports these table formats for data : `PARQUET`, `AVRO` and `ORC`.
+Iceberg supports the `PARQUET`, `AVRO` and `ORC` table formats for data .

-To use Iceberg incrementally, use one of the following supported strategies:
+The following are the supported strategies for using Iceberg incrementally:

 - `append`: New records are appended to the table (this can lead to duplicates).
 - `merge`: Perform an update and insert (and optional delete), where new and existing records are added.
 It is only available with Athena engine version 3.